Umerriaz111/Frontend_for_RGMI/README.md

 # Frontend_for_RGMI
-RGMI (Report Generation on Medical Images ) a VQA Model where images will uploaded and asked Questions related to images and Model will answer those Questions and Generate Report as Well ..
+RGMI (Report Generation on Medical Images ) a VQA Model where images and Questions related to images will be uploaded and Model will answer those Questions and Generate Report as Well ..